Basel further reins in banks' use of capital models

 Instead, banks would have to use the more conservative standard approach set by regulators.

-The International Swaps and Derivatives Association said it was disappointed with the decision to eliminate the use of models for CVA risks, saying the standard approach has not been thoroughly tested to create the right incentives.

-Basel also proposed a floor, meaning banks using models cannot hold less than 60-90 percent of the capital the standard approach recommends for credit risk.
+Basel is also proposing a floor, meaning banks using models cannot hold less than 60-90 percent of the capital the standard approach recommends for credit risk.

-The committee aims to finalise the rules by the end of this year but has not set a timeframe for when they would be introduced.
+The committee aims to finalise the rules by the end of this year.

 It offered further incentives to rein back model use.